Diduni

 The Diduni or Dunii were a Germanic tribe mentioned only by the 2nd century geographer Claudius Ptolemy.
 They apparently dwelt near the Asciburgius mountains which correspond to the north central parts of Sudetes in western-southern Poland.

 According to Ptolemy, they were part of the larger tribal group, the Lugii.
-The Diduni are may be connected to the town of Iugidunum, which Ptolemy places in the same area as he places the tribe.
+The Diduni are may be connected to the town of Lugidunum, which Ptolemy places in the same area as he places the tribe.

+It is made up of the prefix 'di-', which is suggested to be analogous to the Latin suffix of 'de', meaning 'of', 'from', 'down from' or 'originating from', in addition to 'dun' and the latin suffix '-i' which would culminate to 'from the fort'.